Malow/MaloWBotLK/README.md

 Change commander on the fly for a single character:
 /mb re if UnitName("player") == "Ceolmar" then mb_commanderUnit = mb_GetUnitForPlayerName("Odia") end

+Request a healer to use a CD (for example when there's large raid damage):
+/run mb_SendExclusiveRequest("healcd", "")

+Request an external cooldown to be cast on you like Pain Supression or Hand of Sacrifice:
+/run mb_SendExclusiveRequest("external", "")

+Toggle auto-rotation on/off on your commander:
+/run if mb_doAutoRotationAsCommander then mb_doAutoRotationAsCommander = false; else mb_doAutoRotationAsCommander = true; end

+Toggle everyone in the raid using DPS cooldowns automatically on/off:
+/run local c=mb_forceBlockDpsCooldowns;if c then c=false; mb_Print("DPS CDs free");else c=true; mb_Print("DPS CDs blocked");end mb_forceBlockDpsCooldowns=c; mb_SendMessage("remoteExecute ", "mb_forceBlockDpsCooldowns="..tostring(c));